-The Sultanate of Makasar was a sultanate in the 16th century, located in the district of Makasar.
+The Sultanate of Makasar was a sultanate in the 16th century, District of Makasar, prov.
 South Sulawesi.

 In a fairly long period, the Sultanate of Makassar (Gowa-Tallo) was involved in competition with the kingdom of Bone.
 The rivalry between the two forces eventually involved the intervention of the Netherlands in a battle called Makassar War (1660-1669).

 Later in the war the sultanate of Makassar was led by Sultan Hasannudin, but he could not break the power of the Kingdom of Bone, which was aided by the Dutch, who wanted to rule Makassar.
 Then Hasannudin was forced by the VOC to sign the Bungaya Agreement (18 November 1667) as a sign of surrender to the VOC.

 Makassar was a free port that was important for all foreign traders and local merchants.
 This free trade lead to conflict with the Dutch, who wanted to force restrictions on shipping and monopoly of the spice trade.
 The dispute with the Netherlands eventually led to the collapse of the Sultanate of Makassar.

 The Bungaya Agreement.
 Below is the content of the agreement between the Sultanate of Makassar with VOC (Dutch):